-A traditional bridge is anchored in place using abutments attached to the natural teeth on either end of the bridge.
-These anchor teeth are capped with dental crowns.
-Pontics, or false teeth, are held in place by a restoration that spans the gap.
-These bridges are often constructed of porcelain fused to metal, designed to match your nearby teeth so that you can smile confidently.
-A traditional dental bridge will last many years, though at some point it will need to be replaced because of normal wear and tear.
+A traditional bridge is anchored in place using crowns attached to the teeth on either side of the gap.
+These bridges are often constructed of porcelain fused to metal, and are designed to match your nearby teeth so that your smile looks natural.
+A traditional dental bridge can last many years, though at some point it will need to be replaced because of normal wear and tear.

 Meanwhile, implant-supported bridges are held in place by titanium posts that are surgically implanted in the jaw.
 Dental implants serve as replacement tooth roots.
 An implant-supported bridge can restore your ability to chew and speak comfortably, but like a traditional bridge, it will need to be replaced eventually.
 The implants themselves can last the rest of your life with proper care.

 Implant-supported bridges are widely considered the gold standard in tooth replacement because they prevent jawbone recession and require no alteration of healthy teeth.